 Ph.D. students may be supported through the Dauer or Ehrlich Endowed Chairs, as well as may be awarded Manning J. Dauer Fellowships as supplements to their assistantships.

 In addition, the department nominates students for consideration for the following awards College of Liberal Arts and Sciences Dissertation Fellowships.

-Under the Academic Common Market, residents of thirteen southeastern states who are admitted to our M.A.
+The Department generally does not provide assistantships for students in our MA programs.
+However, M.A. students in Political Campaigning are considered for partial support through funds appropriated and donated to that program.
+In addition, under the Academic Common Market, residents of thirteen southeastern states who are admitted to our M.A.
 Program in Political Campaigning or our Ph.D. program (with a concentration in African Politics), may be eligible to waive out-of-state tuition fees.
 For more information, contact the Academic Common Market Coordinator in your state.